nylon-ducky/mischook-course-notes/README.md

 # mischook-course-notes
-Taking Stefan Mischook's web developer course  and wanted to make a separate repo for notes on his course
+Taking Stefan Mischook's web developer course.
+Although I have the basics down really well, I figured theres still plenty to learn, especially when it comees to what I'll actually need to know to work in the industry.
+Because that's something I've been wondering for a long time.
+What will I actually need to know and use daaily for the job?
+Also I wanted to make a separate repo for notes on his course so that theyre here any time I need to look back at them.